MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 * The '-' prefix indicates data consumption
 * The '+' prefix indicates data production
 * The number right after the ID indicates which sensor the data originates from.
 The 4 different IDs in the trace show us that data from our 4 different producers get consumed.

-# Advanced use cases

-The Use Case shown in this document only covers a most basic usage of the shared memory feature provided by Shielded Plug to solve a specific configuration of the producer consumer problem.
-Here, some data may be overwritten before getting a chance to be consumed.
-If this is an issue, the following options shall be considered :

-* **Bufferization of the data being produced**: Here, only one data slot is available at any time, and it is overwritten if data has not been consumed faster than it was produced.
-Assuming production rate is not always greater than consumption rate, using a buffer able to accommodate production/consumption peak ratios can be considered.

-* **Consumer-Producer synchronization**: If production can be paused, the consumer(s) could notify the producer(s) that consumable data has been processed.
-The producer(s) may then adapt its production to the (variable) consumption rate.